lucaslorentz/AS3RtmpClient/README.md

 LICENSE
 ==============

 As Flazr.
-This is licensed under the LGPL License.
+This project is licensed under the LGPL License.
 http://www.gnu.org/licenses/lgpl.html